Zulus under Shaka, approximately 5,000 (including auxillary allies)

 Wikipedia: Impi https://en.wikipedia.org/wiki/Impi

-I also want to thank Bill and Peter Davies, as well as Ken Gillings of the Battlefields Route Association of kwa-Zulu Natal, for their kind and generous advice on this subject, and access to their rare photography from the actual site of Gqokli Hill.
+I also want to thank Bill and Peter Davies, as well as Ken Gillings of the Battlefields Route Association of kwa-Zulu Natal, for their kind and generous advice on this subject, and access to their rare photography from the actual site of Gqokli Hill, which is now an ecologically protected zone in Natal.

 For a demonstration of how the Zulus actually looked and fought, I can recommend the two famous films by Cy Enfield, Zulu (1964) and Zulu Dawn (1979), which, using hundreds of Zulu historical re-enactors and Zulu technical advisors, show how the Zulus probably looked, fought, marched, danced, and sounded in the 19th century.
 The films are about the 1879 Anglo-Zulu war but they are also probably a good reference for how Shaka's army might have fought.
 The first movie also has a marvelous demonstration of Zulu call-and-response war chants and the ingomane, or shield rattling, which the impis used to boost their own morale and intimidate the enemy.